-- continuity of support provides an easier and more efficient pathway - transitions between services and /or settings are the focus - co-ordinating the planning and delivery of support benefits all - access to a wider pool of knowledge and expertise enables creative problem-solving - specialist staff skill sets strengthen the collaboration to progress intervention aims - working together provides safety - shared resources enhance outcomes for students and schools.
+- · continuity of support provides an easier and more efficient pathway - · transitions between services and /or settings are the focus - co-ordinating the planning and delivery of support benefits all - access to a wider pool of knowledge and expertise enables creative problem-solving - specialist staff skill sets strengthen the collaboration to progress intervention aims - working together provides safety - shared resources enhance outcomes for learners and schools/kura and Kāhui Ako.

-Note: The following information that supports RTLB professionalism is part of the Governance and Management manual, Governing and Managing RTLB Clusters (January 2015).
+Note: Additional information that supports RTLB professionalism is part of the Governance and Management manual, Governing and Managing RTLB Clusters (March 2018).
 Visit http://rtlb.tki.org.nz/Governance-management.